Clemson Extension's Carolina Clear program is launching a new Community Grants program!

 Who is eligible?
 The community grants are open to highly visible businesses, churches, or apartment complexes in Florence or Darlington Counties, who are interested in showcasing their commitment to reducing runoff and protecting water quality.

 How do I apply?
-If you are interested in receiving a downspout planter box for your eligible location, please submit your application online using the form below, or click hereto open the form in a new page.
+If you are interested in receiving a downspout planter box for your eligible location, please submit your application online using the form below, or click here to open the form in a new page.
 You will receive a confirmation email within several days of applying.
-Applications will be accepted until May 1, 2017, at which time a committee will select the grant recipients.
-Successful applicants will be notified in early May, 2017.
+Applications will be accepted until March 23, 2018, at which time a committee will select the grant recipients.
+Successful applicants will be notified in early April, 2018.

 If you have questions or need assistance with the application, please contact Amy Scaroni (firstname.lastname@example.org).